LeoAndGit/Dart_WZ-S_formaldehyde_sensor/README.md

 Dart_WZ-S_formaldehyde_sensor
 ===========================
-This programme is for WZ-S formaldehyde sensor which uses Dart Sensors wafer components.
+This program is for WZ-S formaldehyde sensor which uses Dart Sensors wafer components.
 This is a module outputting a ppm formaldehyde value, thus obviating the need for customer calibration.
 The whole system just contians a module and a USB to TTL-UART adapter.

 ****
-Author: Liu Zheyuan
+Author: Leo
 main.zip is a very first relase of the programme for quick test.
 Chart function may still have some problems.